worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 ## Installing dependencies

-We'll start by using Nix to install the packages and libraries we'll use to build our application.
+We'll start by using Nix to install the packages and libraries we'll need to build our application.
 These are:

 1. **Python 3.9**, the programming language we'll write our application in.
 2. **Flask**, Python's most popular micro web framework, which we'll use to power our web application.